Green Building and Green Homes Explained

 - Sustainability Building Principles**

-**No formal standards exist for Sustainable Building but the principles of Sustainability include using renewable building products, using renewable and non-polluting building materials, using clean, renewable power, etc. are to some or more extent are incorporated into all green home building standards.
+**No single formal standard exists for a Sustainable home but the principles of Sustainability include using renewable building products, using renewable and non-polluting building materials, using clean, renewable power, etc. are to some or more extent are incorporated into all green home building standards.

 BPC Green Homes are also “High Performance” Homes

 As Energy Star becomes more and more popular with conventional home builders, in the future it may become the new baseline, unless the standard is adjusted upward.
-Homes that meet DOE Zero Energy Ready, Passive House, Net Zero and LEED for Homes standards are and will likely remain high performance.
+Homes that meet US DOE Zero Energy Ready Home, Passive House, Net Zero and LEED for Homes standards are and will likely remain high performance.

 Are All Homes Sold as Being a “Green” Really Green?